o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/_index.md

 This section contains tutorials on setting up multiplayer components in C++ using Multiplayer gem.
 For additional information, refer to the [Multiplayer Gem](/docs/user-guide/gems/reference/multiplayer/) reference.

-* [Tutorial - Your First Network Component](first-multiplayer-component) - Your introductory step-by-step guide to creating multiplayer components in C++.
+* [Tutorial: Your First Network Component](first-multiplayer-component) - Your introductory step-by-step guide to creating multiplayer components in C++.